Payment import from Fortnox

 To be able to connect (integrate) Opter to Fortnox, you need an integration licence.
 You also need to have software licences for invoicing and accounting in Fortnox.
 These licences (also called "programs" and "add-ons") can be ordered in the Fortnox program.
 Contact Fortnox if you need more information about your licences.

 We recommend that you first set up the invoice export according to Invoice export to Fortnox, which requires an integration licence and invoicing licence in Fortnox.
-Next, check if you already have the licence for accounting in Fortnox.
-If you do not already have it, you will need to add it in order to be able to import payments.
+Next, check whether you have the accounting licence in Fortnox.
+If you don’t already have it, you’ll need to add it so that you can import payments.

 Standard currency

-In order to export invoices and supplier bills to Fortnox and import payments from Fortnox to Opter, the default currency in Opter must be Swedish kronor (SEK).
+For the export of invoices and supplier bills to Fortnox, and the import of payments from Fortnox to Opter, to work, the default currency in Opter must be Swedish kronor (SEK).

 Do not change the default currency as that would cause major problems in the system.
-If you have a standard currency other than Swedish kronor, it is not possible to export invoices and supplier bills to Fortnox and import payments from Fortnox.
+If your default currency is not the Swedish krona, you will not be able to export invoices and supplier bills to Fortnox, or import payments from Fortnox.

 Currency codes